Cincinnati Natural ADHD TreatmentSee how Dr. Matthew Nuesse can help

 Initially, the thought was to put children and adults both on medications meant to calm and subdue them.
 However, this often produces zombie-like feelings and slower response times which makes this remedy one that has lessened in popularity in recent years.
 Not to mention, it also doesn't address the root cause of ADHD, which means that it does nothing but reduce the symptoms.

 On the other hand, did you know that food allergies and sensitivities have been linked to ADHD?
 This means that treating this condition may simply involve eliminating certain food dyes, sugars, or other ingredients from the diet.

 Treat the source and you ultimately treat the symptoms.
 And that's exactly what functional medicine sets out to do.
-If you're ready for an alternative approach to ADHD, give Dr. Matthew Nuesse a call at (513) 271-2500 in our Newtown, Ohio office today for an appointment.
+If you're ready for an alternative approach to ADHD, give Dr. Matthew Nuesse a call at (513) 271-2500 in our Cincinnati, Ohio office today for an appointment.

 - Schnoll R, Burshteyn D, Cea-Aravena J. Nutrition in the treatment of attention-deficit hyperactivity disorder: a neglected but important aspect.
 Applied Psychophysiology and Biofeedback 2003;28(1):63-75.

 - Millichap JG, Yee MM.
 The diet factor in attention-deficit/hyperactivity disorder.
 Pediatrics 2012;129(2):330-7.